yduf/yduf.github.io/_posts/2023-09-16-game-visual-pinball.md

 To test VPinballX, first start with a recreation or original that doesn't need roms.
 For eg: res/exampleTable.vpx

+see also
+- [FlexDMD](https://github.com/vbousquet/flexdmd) - a DMD renderer extension for Visual Pinball

 ### [B2S (Backglass server)]({% post_url 2023-09-24-pincab-b2bs %})